Static Tables

 Static Tables work well for:

-- Small reference datasets like product catalogs, region mappings, or category lists.
+- Reference datasets like product catalogs, region mappings, or category lists.

 - One-time data analysis of exported files, e.g. from third-party tools.